PChappert/RERB/vignettes/How_to_AB1toAIRR.md

 1. Install RERB first, including standalone versions of **blast** and **igblast**, **Immcantation ChangeO**, **Alakazam**, **Shazam** and **Dowser** packages (<https://changeo.readthedocs.io/en/stable/examples/igblast.html>) and blastable IMGT database.

-2. To use the bash script: modify line 59 of the **Ab1toAIRR.sh** script to adapt it to the path to your RERB folder (default: devtools::load_all("\~/R_packages/RERB")).
+2. To use the bash script: modify line 59 of the **Ab1toAIRR.sh** script to adapt it to the path to your RERB folder (default: devtools::load_all("\~/R_packages/RERB")) as well as the path to your reticulate python environment (default: "~/Library/r-miniconda-arm64/envs/r-reticulate/bin/python").
 Then copy the script to the /usr/local/bin folder (or any other folder in your \$PATH, just change the first line of the following script accordingly) and to make bash script executable, run in Terminal:

 ``` bash
 cd /usr/local/bin